Living in a smaller state like Vermont doesn’t free you from the necessity to compete in a demanding job market.

 Vermont Technical College offers a big scholarship list, which includes opportunities such as Shorey-Harvey Scholarship and the Tonis-Weil Memorial Scholarship for ambitious diesel technology students.

 Vermont Trucking Schools in Comparison

 One of the special features many Vermont trucking schools are proud of is their small class size.

-With such a small size of class (at average only 11 currently in Vermont), there are much more opportunities to communicate directly with the teacher and to get more practical experience, which is most important for future career.
+With such a small size of the class (at average only 11 currently in Vermont), there are much more opportunities to communicate directly with the teacher and to get more practical experience, which is most important for a future career.

-Some of such schools are: Northeast Driver Qualifiers, Champlain Valley Truck Driver Training School, and Vermont Truck Driver Training.
+Some of such schools are Northeast Driver Qualifiers, Champlain Valley Truck Driver Training School, and Vermont Truck Driver Training.